UNFORGETTABLE1 of 12

 These books helped to introduce some of the most acclaimed writers in comic books to this day - like Neil Gaiman, Brian K. Vaughan, Alan Moore, and Grant Morrison - and made people look at superhero comic books in a brand new way.
 Sandman and its ilk led to the launch of the Vertigo imprint in 1993, which has led to multiple genre-defying stories from Y the Last Man to Transmetropolitan to Fables to Preacher, all outside of DC Universe continuity, but still some of the most important comic books of the recent era.

-Though some mainstays of the Vertigo line such as John Constantine and Swamp Thing have made it back into the mainstream DCU, the recently launched Young Animal line carries on the Vertigo tradition of reinventing DC heroes with more mature and experimental themes.
+Though some mainstays of the Vertigo line such as John Constantine and Swamp Thing have made it back into the mainstream DCU, Sandman has recently launched its own corner of the DC Universe, uniting four titles under the "Sandman Universe" banner.

 After discovering that Bruce Wayne was Batman (plus the identities of his ward Dick Grayson), Tim Drake decided that Batman just plain couldn't operate correctly without a Robin.
 His journey to become Robin involved revealing his knowledge, openly defying Bruce's orders, and even stealing a costume.
 He was instrumental in saving the day, and Batman accepted him into the fold.